Edit Blog Post

 On the route home, we stopped by a small town outside of Huehuetenango called Chiantla, which is not far from the Mexican border and featured more pimped out cars (seriously!) than I'd ever seen in Guatemala.
 Hugo told us that the culture here is very influenced by Mexico and that he could tell

 Chiantla is known for its history in silver.
 During the colonial times, the owner of a silver mine commissioned a statue of the Virgin Mary and had it finished in pure silver.
 The Virgin del Rosario is believed to have mystical healing powers and people come from all over to see her in a small church at the center of town.

 The Virgin statue is located in a small glassed-in room behind the altar of the church, and because of its significant value is guarded full-time by faithful volunteers.
 As we waited in line I noticed the murals on the walls depicting the Mayan workers from the silver mine encountering various miracles attributed to Mary.
 As we got closer, I could see that the penitents were entering the little room on their knees, then scootching up to the statue and taking a little piece of the veil in their hands as they prayed.
 After a while they would then scootch away, always keeping their face towards the statue and not letting their backs turn to it.

 As we approached the entrance of the room, I was a little concerned about protocol,

 ...he's the one in the red pants."

-a little concerned about protocol, being both a foreigner in this small town and not being Catholic.
+being both a foreigner in this small town and not being Catholic.
 Hugo assured us that we could stay on our feet, which we did as we entered the room, trying to behave as respectfully as possible as this was clearly a very important icon to the people there.

 Once out of Chiantla, we had a big long ride home.
 I was really happy to see this part of Guatemala; the country feels bigger than it really is (it's about 2/3 the size of the state of Washington) and I feel we've managed to make it to a ton of interesting spots.